zuozhenggh/learning-library/developer-library/weblogic-to-oci/migrate-app-db-datapump/migrate-app-db-datapump.md

 4. Enter the `TARGET_DB_DOMAIN` name, from the DB connection string.

-      If you followed the name convention defauklts in the lab, it should be `nonjrfdbsubnet.nonjrfvcn.oraclevcn.com`.
+      If you followed the name convention defaults in the lab, it should be `nonjrfdbsubnet.nonjrfvcn.oraclevcn.com`.

       <img src="./images/provision-db-27-connection2.png" width="70%">